0.5.0

 - This option has existed but had some bug edge cases which should be improved, and is now the default option.

-No longer has experimental features but now is able to selectively disable libraries in zune.toml
+No longer has experimental features but now is able to selectively disable libraries in zune.toml.

-Colored zune output can be disabled in zune.toml
+Colored zune output can be disabled in zune.toml or NO_COLOR environment variable.

 Debugger